 Continue walking east on Auburn Avenue passing the historic fire station 6 to the site of Dr. King’s birth home.
-Currently closed due to the COVID pandemic, the home is usually open for tours through the NPS.
 Tour times go fast so it can be difficult to get a ticket!
 Even if you can’t go in, I found it interesting to look at its exterior and read the placards.

 The site is easily accessible and can be explored in 2-3 hours.
-While the interiors of the buildings are currently closed, you can request a live virtual tour for a group.
+You can also request a live virtual tour for a group.
 Put together a group of friends or a learning pod and virtually tour this important historical site!

 If you’re flying through Atlanta’s airport, keep an eye out for a display on Dr. King.
 It contains several of his personal items and his awards received, including his Nobel Peace Prize.
 It was nice to learn about history while waiting on a flight!